troyrutter/multisite-theme-list/README.txt

 In WordPress:

 1. Go to Plugins > Add New > search for `multisite-theme-list`
-1. Press "Install Now" for the AddToAny plugin
+1. Press "Install Now" for the plugin
 1. Press "Activate Plugin"

 Manual installation: